Hampi: List of attractions

-Hindu monuments
+Hindu temples and monuments

 Virupaksha temple and market complex

-The Virupaksha temple is the oldest shrine, the principal destination for pilgrims and tourists, and remains an active Hindu worship site.
+The Virupaksha temple is the oldest shrine, the principal destination for pilgrims and tourists, and remains a Hindu worship site.
 Parts of the Shiva, Pampa and Durga temples existed in the 11th-century; it was extended during the Vijayanagara era.
 The temple is a collection of smaller temples, a regularly repainted, 50 m high gopuram, a Hindu monastery dedicated to Vidyaranya of Advaita Vedanta tradition, a water tank (Manmatha), a community kitchen, other monuments and a 750 m-long ruined stone market with a monolithic Nandi shrine on the east end.

 The temple faces eastwards, aligning the sanctums of the Shiva and Pampa Devi temples to the sunrise; a large gopuram marks its entrance.
 The superstructure is a pyramidal tower with pilastered storeys on each of which is artwork including erotic sculptures.
 The gopuram leads into a rectangular court that ends in another, smaller gopuram dated to 1510 CE.
 To its south side is a 100-column hall with Hindu-related reliefs on all four sides of each pillar.
 Connected to this public hall is a community kitchen, a feature found in other major Hampi temples.
 A channel is cut into the rock to deliver water to the kitchen and the feeding hall.
 The courtyard after the small gopuram has dipa-stambha (lamp pillar) and Nandi.

 The courtyard after the small gopuram leads to the main mandapa of the Shiva temple, which consists of the original square mandapa and a rectangular extension composed of two fused squares and sixteen piers built by Krishnadevaraya.
 The ceiling of the open hall above the mandapa is painted, showing the Shaivism legend relating to Shiva-Parvati marriage; another section shows the legend of Rama-Sita of the Vaishnavism tradition.
 A third section depicts the legend of the love god Kama shooting an arrow at Shiva to get him interested in Parvati, and the fourth section shows the Advaita Hindu scholar Vidyaranya being carried in a procession.
 According to George Michell and other scholars, the details and colour hues suggest all the ceiling paintings are from a 19th-century renovation, and the themes of the original paintings are unknown.
 The mandapa pillars have outsized yalis, mythical animal melding the features of a horse, lion and other animals with an armed warrior riding it—a characteristic Vijayanagara feature.